vadim-soude/ToastNotifier/README.md

 *This plugin has been made in about 4 days as a test for Rivrs.*

 ToastNotifier is a plugin that allow to send [toast like notification](https://en.wikipedia.org/wiki/Pop-up_notification) to a player screen.
-This notification can have a title and 2 rows of text as well as an image !
+This notification can have a title and 2 rows of text, as well as an image !

 Example :